bosunolaide/language-text-translation-ai/README.md

 # language-text-translation-ai
-An AI web app that translates language texts from one language to another
+An Artificial Intelligence web app that translates language texts from one language to another.